kjell/mcn-2020-git-haiku/index.md

-Dawn-shining mountains
+This snowy morning
-thoughts come - and there is loneliness;
+and bring to men a chance to rest
-Come to rest our necks
+Companion butterfly!